siddhantmaharana/twitter-sentiment-classifier/README.md

 ##### Prediction:

-After the Analytical Base Table is ready for sentiment classification, various machine-learning algorithms can be used to classify the tweets as positive or negative.
+After the Analytical-Base-Table is ready for sentiment classification, various machine-learning algorithms can be used to classify the tweets as positive or negative.
 Run the script to check the results of the prediction.
 ```
 python predict.py